rizmulya/solidphp/README.md

 # SolidPHP

-SolidPHP is the most `lightweight` and `efficient` PHP Framework with only single file.
+SolidPHP is the most `lightweight` and `efficient` PHP Micro Framework.

 #### table of content
 - [Docs & Features](#docs--features)